dhermes/myst-go/README.md

 - [ ] Cross-references
 - [ ] `objects.inv` support (`sphinx.ext.intersphinx`)
 - [ ] Links to source on GitHub / etc.
+- [ ] Noting explicit compile-time type assertions (this may be too challening to do)

 ## Elements